deb0leen/student-performance/README.md

 ## Run it on your PC

-To run it on your PC fork the entire repo and save all the dependencies and then run app.py
+To run it on your PC clone the entire repo and save all the dependencies and then run app.py